PyDPF: A Python Package for Differentiable Particle Filtering: Implemented algorithms

 Our implementation of Algorithm \ref{alg:ot_res} closely follows \texttt{FilterFlow} \citep{Corenflos2021OT}.
 We follow their implementation by including a number of additional hyper-parameters that can be tuned to balance Monte Carlo bias, gradient variance, numerical stability, and execution time.

 In principle, $\epsilon$ can be learned but we treat it as a hyperparameter in all our experiments.
-We recommend to scale $\epsilon \propto \frac{1}{\log N}$ as this guarantees the Monte Carlo error vanishes as $N \to \infty$ \citep{chen2024normalisingflow}, but the choice of an appropriate absolute value is specific to the SSM.
+We recommend scaling $\epsilon \propto \frac{1}{\log K}$ as this guarantees the Monte Carlo error vanishes as $K \to \infty$ \citep{chen2024normalisingflow}, but the choice of an appropriate absolute value is specific to the SSM.

 The non-regularised Kantorovich transport matrix is the solution of a linear programming problem where the objective function, but not the constraints depend on the cost function.
 Therefore the limiting case as $\epsilon \to 0$ has the transport matrix as a non-Lipschitz function of the cost.
 But low $\epsilon$ is desirable as Monte Carlo error of Alg. \ref{alg:bg:sir_pf} with Alg. \ref{alg:ot_res} scales as $\mathcal{O}\bra{\sqrt{\epsilon}}$ assuming all other parameters and hyper-parameters are held constant.